Rahulreddy730/LetGetChecked/README.md

 # LetGetChecked

--You can find the code in Front-end branch
+- You can find the code in Front-end branch
--Backend is in the main branch.
+- Backend is in the main branch.

--To sstrat backend you have to install epxress, nodemon, cors command
+- To sstrat backend you have to install epxress, nodemon, cors command

 npm install express
 npm install nodemon